 Many of us experience what it’s like to have trouble falling asleep on an occasional night or for a period of time when stressed or worried.
-But for some, sleep problems are a regular occurrence caused by sleep disorders.
-The effect is more than just sleepiness.
-Poor quality sleep can have a hugely negative impact on patients and their family members – low energy levels, mood, ability to concentrate and health – affecting all parts of life.
+For some however, sleep problems are a regular occurrence caused by sleep disorders.
+The impact caused is more than just feeling sleepy.
+Poor quality sleep can have a hugely negative impact on patients and their family members, affecting all parts of their life.
+Some of the more common side effects include low energy levels, change in moods ability to concentrate and overall health.

-Our role is to work with patients to diagnose and manage their sleep condition and to help people return to restful sleep.
-In 2011 significant investment was made in renovating and refurbishing facilities.
+At the Sleep Disorders Clinic our role is to work with patients to diagnose and manage their sleep condition and to help people return to restful sleep.
 Our diagnostic systems are used to record sleep physiology overnight in single rooms, connected by video to the monitoring laboratory.
-Our lab is situated on a quiet ward run by highly trained technicians and supported by caring nurses.
+Our laboratory is situated on a quiet ward run by highly trained technicians and supported by caring nurses.

 Obstructive Sleep Apnoea